-307.61 In the absence of a resignation, the Elections Commission Chair in consultation with the Supervisor of Elections will fix a day for holding a recall election for the removal of any affected SG official not resigning.
-Any such election must be held the requisite number of signatures on the "Recall Petition" have been collected pursuant to the terms of this chapter.
-307.611 The referendum must be held no later than 60 days after the filing date as required by 1004.26, Fla.
-Statutes (2006).
-307.62 The ballots at the recall election must conform to the following: With respect to each person whose removal is sought, the question shall be submitted: "Should be removed from the office of by recall?"
-Immediately following each question there shall be printed on the ballots the two propositions in the order here set forth: (Name of SG Official) should be removed from office. \\\\\ (Name of SG Official) should not be removed from office.
-307.63 Immediately to the side of each of the propositions will be placed a square or a line on which the electors, by making a cross mark (X), may vote either of the propositions.
-Voting machines or electronic or electro mechanical equipment which indicate each voter's choice clearly and succinctly may also be used.
-307.64 The Supervisor of Elections will submit a plan for conducting the recall referendum, following the same processes and procedures used for any regular SG election as described in Student Body Law and pursuant to this chapter, to the Student Senate for approval by resolution.
-307.65 Following approval, the Supervisor of Elections will publicly announce the recall referendum and the details thereof.
-307.66 Following the recall referendum held on the one day specified by the Elections Commission Chair, according to 307.1, and the plan submitted by the Supervisor of Elections and approved by the Student Senate, according to 307.74, the Supervisor of Elections will certify the results of the recall referendum to the official sought to be recalled, the Student Body President, the Chief Justice of the Supreme Court and the Student Senate post haste.
-307.67 If a majority of students voting in the recall referendum recommend the recall of the named SG official from office, the Student Senate must vote to accept or reject the recall results.
+- 307.611 The referendum must be held no later than 60 days after the filing date as required by 1004.26, Fla.
+Statutes (2006). - 307.62 The ballots at the recall election must conform to the following: With respect to each person whose removal is sought, the question shall be submitted:

+"Should \\\\\ be removed from the office of \\\\\ by recall?"

+Immediately following each question there shall be printed on the ballots the two propositions in the order here set forth:

+\\\\\ (Name of SG Official) should be removed from office.

+- \\\\\ (Name of SG Official) should not be removed from office. - 307.63 Immediately to the side of each of the propositions will be placed a square or a line on which the electors, by making a cross mark (X), may vote either of the propositions.
+Voting machines or electronic or electro mechanical equipment which indicate each voter's choice clearly and succinctly may also be used. - 307.64 The Supervisor of Elections will submit a plan for conducting the recall referendum, following the same processes and procedures used for any regular SG election as described in Student Body Law and pursuant to this chapter, to the Student Senate for approval by resolution. - 307.65 Following approval, the Supervisor of Elections will publicly announce the recall referendum and the details thereof. - 307.66 Following the recall referendum held on the one day specified by the Elections Commission Chair, according to 307.1, and the plan submitted by the Supervisor of Elections and approved by the Student Senate, according to 307.74, the Supervisor of Elections will certify the results of the recall referendum to the official sought to be recalled, the Student Body President, the Chief Justice of the Supreme Court and the Student Senate post haste. - 307.67 If a majority of students voting in the recall referendum recommend the recall of the named SG official from office, the Student Senate must vote to accept or reject the recall results.
 If the recall results are accepted by majority vote of the Student Senate, then the named SG official will be immediately and permanently removed from office.
-The Senate President will notify the removed SG official, the Student Body President, and University of Florida President, in writing, of such removal.
-Criteria to be used for the Student Senate in deciding whether to accept or reject 307.671 the recall election vote totals shall be limited to:
+The Senate President will notify the removed SG official, the Student Body President, and University of Florida President, in writing, of such removal. - 307.671 Criteria to be used for the Student Senate in deciding whether to accept or reject the recall election vote totals shall be limited to: - 1.
 Accuracy of the count.